MannyJ100/Chef-intro/cookbook/node/README.md

 - Installed nginx (Package and service)

-- Created nginx template in order to reverse proxy and listen on port 80 instead of 3000 (proxy.conf.erb)
+- Created nginx template in order to reverse proxy and redirect port:3000 to listen on port:80 (proxy.conf.erb)

 - Installed nodejs (remote file/execute/package)